Meat, milk, or wool?

 on a variety of diets: complete pelleted rations, whole grain

 on lambs on pasture or crop aftermaths.
 Lambs can also be finished on various by-products feeds.
+Distiller's grains and other co-products have been used to feed out lambs.

 The declining value of wool relative to meat, along with the